KimelirR/Auth0-api-with-crud-operation/README.md

 ```
 php artisan serve
 ```
-After successful run of our larave application
+After successful run of our laravel application
-Try check on the browser *http://localhost:8000/api/v1/books
+Try check this on the browser *http://localhost:8000/api/v1/books